- Contact information

 At purchase, hunters will receive one buck tag that is valid in any Deer Management Unit and Deer Management Zone statewide and one antlerless tag that is valid in any Farmland Zone unit.
 If a hunter would like to harvest an antlerless deer in a Forest Zone this year they must purchase a bonus antlerless tag for that unit, if available.
 If a hunter wants more than one antlerless tag in a Farmland Zone, they can purchase additional tags for $12 (residents) or $20 (non-residents) each until sold out.

-How will the number of land-type-specific tags (public or private) issued be determined in each Deer Management Unit?
+How was the number of land-type-specific tags (public or private) issued determined in each Deer Management Unit?

 As state park units have now been eliminated, are there still limits to the number of hunters that may hunt in state parks?

 No, these will be open-access properties now.
 However, this isn't as big of a change as it may seem.
 There were many other parks that were open to hunting like other public hunting lands and did not have a unique Deer Management Unit designation.
 Some state parks had, and still have weapon restrictions such as muzzleloader-only seasons, though.
 This type of special regulation is still likely to reduce hunting pressure in those parks.

 Which tags will be issued with the purchase of a deer hunting license?